 We address these limitations by evaluating MFMs on well-established vision tasks and datasets developed by the community.
 Specifically, we test GPT-4o, o4-mini, Claude 3.5 Sonnet, Gemini 2.0 Flash, Gemini 1.5 Pro, Qwen2-VL, and Llama 3.2 on classification, object detection, semantic segmentation, grouping, depth prediction, and surface normal prediction using COCO~\citep{Lin2014MSCOCO}, Hypersim~\citep{roberts2021hypersim}, as well as ImageNet~\citep{Russakovsky2014ImageNet} and its variants~\citep{recht2019imagenet, hendrycks2021many, wang2019learning, hendrycks2019benchmarking, kar20223dimg}.
 Most of these tasks, however, require dense pixel-wise predictions that are not readily compatible with the default text output of most MFMs.
 Furthermore, direct prompting usually leads to a varying and often weak performance across tasks, hence it may not represent the actual visual understanding capabilities of MFMs~(see Sec.~\ref{sec:analysis} and App.~\ref{appendix:more_experimental_details}).

 To address these challenges, we split each task into multiple sub-tasks, each of which can be solved in a textual form via prompting~(see Sec.~\ref{sec:method}).
-This results in a \emph{prompt-chaining framework that can be applied to any MFM with a text interface (e.g., ChatBot APIs) to solve standard vision tasks}.
-Specifically, our proposed approach allows MFMs to \textbf{1)} detect bounding boxes, \textbf{2)} generate complete segmentation masks for complex scenes, \textbf{3)} extract semantic entities from images similar to SAM~\citep{kirillov2023segment}, \textbf{4)} estimate dense depth and surface normal maps.
-Please see Fig.~\ref{fig:pull} for an overview.
-We emphasize that this prompt-chaining framework is \textit{not proposed as an alternative methodology for solving vision tasks, nor do we suggest that MFMs should adopt such approaches in practice}.
-Instead, our framework serves specifically as a standardized method to measure and benchmark the vision capabilities of \textit{any MFM} that can input images and output text.
-Crucially, \textit{this enables a quantifiable and holistic understanding of MFMs' vision capabilities on established benchmarks and direct comparison with vision-only models.}
+This results in a \emph{prompt chaining framework that can be applied to any MFM with a text interface (e.g., chatbot APIs) to solve standard vision tasks}.
+Specifically, our proposed approach allows MFMs to \textbf{1)} detect bounding boxes, \textbf{2)} generate complete segmentation masks for complex scenes, \textbf{3)} extract semantic entities from images similar to SAM~\citep{kirillov2023segment}, \textbf{4)} estimate dense depth and surface normal maps (see Fig.~\ref{fig:pull}).
+We emphasize that this prompt chaining framework is \textit{not proposed as an alternative methodology for solving vision tasks, nor do we suggest that MFMs should adopt such approaches in practice}.
+Rather, our framework serves specifically as a standardized method to measure and benchmark \textit{any MFM} that can input images and output text.
+Crucially, \textit{this enables a quantifiable and holistic understanding of MFMs' vision capabilities on various established vision tasks and benchmarks, as well as a direct comparison with vision-only models}.

 We find that the current generation of \textit{MFMs achieves a good performance in most cases} and are respectable as generalists, with GPT-4o scoring the best in 4 out of 6 tasks.
 However, \emph{they still lag behind task-specific state-of-the-art vision models in all tasks.} In particular, we find that the MFMs perform geometric tasks significantly worse than semantic ones.
 Furthermore, we perform a detailed prompt sensitivity analysis for each task and find that the performance varies for different prompts, though better models exhibit less sensitivity.
-To enable further research in this direction and enable the community to benchmark future MFMs on vision tasks, we will open-source our evaluation and prompt chaining tool set upon acceptance.
+To enable further research in this direction and enable the community to benchmark future MFMs on vision tasks, we have open-sourced our evaluation and prompt chaining tool set.